 Zelda: Skyward Sword Zelda & Loftwing Amiibo is Up for Pre-Order

 Nintendo recently announced that the Zelda & Loftwing amiibo would launch for the upcoming Nintendo Switch game The Legend of Zelda: Skyward Sword HD on July 16th.
-However, pre-orders are all the rage now, which is why you can reserve yours here at Best Buy for $24.99.
+However, pre-orders are all the rage now, which is why you can reserve yours here at Best Buy and GameStop for $24.99.
+UPDATE: Pre-orders are live on Amazon.
+Stock has been in and out at Best Buy and GameStop.

 The Zelda and Loftwing amiibo allows players to call on Loftwing and take to the skies at any point in the game.
 Tapping the amiibo a second time will take players back to the original pick-up spot.
 In other words, this amiibo would be well worth picking up if you're planning on picking up The Legend of Zelda: Skyward Sword HD.
 The game also arrives on July 16th.